 Walla Walla University is led by the university president, the president’s Cabinet, and the Board of Trustees.
 The president and vice presidents lead the day-to-day management and direction of the university, and the president receives this authority from the university Board of Trustees.

-Three times a year, the president and vice-presidents meet with the board of trustees to advise this governing body of university matters.
-The board of trustees is responsible for the overall government and welfare of the university including matters pertaining to students, faculty, staff, and alumni.
-The board is also responsible for selection of the university president and the determination of the major goals of the university and the approval of the university's financial budgets.
+Three times a year, the president and vice presidents meet with the Board of Trustees to advise that governing body regarding university matters.
+The Board of Trustees is responsible for the overall government and welfare of the university, including matters regarding faculty, staff, students, and alumni.
+The board is also responsible for selecting the university president, determining the major goals of the university, and approving university budgets.

-As a Seventh-day Adventist university, Walla Walla University's board members include regional leaders of the Adventist church as well as church members elected to terms of service on the board.
+As a Seventh-day Adventist university, members of the Board of Trustees include regional leaders of the Adventist church as well as church members elected to terms of service on the board.

 John K. McVay has lead the university as president since 2006.